Ulmus alata aka Winged Elm

 Winged Elm, Wahoo Elm, Small Leaf Elm

-How to care for Winged Elm
+How difficult is it to take care of Winged Elm

 Winged Elm is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.